Lesson objectives in science lessons

 Who are objectives for?

 So should objectives be scrapped?
-The answer is no. Learning objectives are a critically important part of planning a science lesson but their value is typically for the teacher and not the student.
+Learning objectives are a critically important part of planning a science lesson but their value is typically for the teacher and not the student.
 Lesson objectives are important in helping teachers articulate, to themselves, exactly what they want students to learn.
 Once objectives are defined, it is possible to plan lessons by selecting activities that best teach and assess those aims.

 The issue with vague objectives

 Vague objectives like “be able to describe the differences between plant and animal cells” are not especially useful to teachers when planning lessons.
 In fact, this same lesson objective often appears in Yr7, Yr9 and Yr12.
 From this objective, it’s unclear what is being taught.
 Are students learning about centrioles, cellulose or evolutionary origins of cells?
 Are differences in scale being explored?
 If objectives are going to be useful to plan lessons they must articulate what knowledge and skills students are learning.
 This should be in sufficient detail to realise the model of progression outlined in the curriculum.
-In this way, individual lesson objectives play an important role in creating an overall sense of coherence.
+In this way, individual lesson objectives play an important role in creating an overall sense of coherence when learning a subject.

 But how can this be done in a practical way?

-Framing learning objectives in science
+Articulating learning objectives in science

 - Identify key words/concepts for each lesson.
 For example, chlorophyll, cellulose, permanent vacuole and centrioles.
+Avoid identifying every new word and focus in on the most important vocabulary.

-- Write your lesson objectives as key questions that you would expect your students to be able to answer by the end of the lesson.
+- Write your lesson objectives as three key questions that you would expect your students to be able to answer by the end of the lesson.
 To help your planning, write out your expected answers as well.
 Refer to the curriculum as you do this and consider what students will need to know and do to be successful in subsequent lessons.

 - Write a learning goal for each lesson that articulates the big picture aim – you can share this with students at the start e.g. today we are going to find out why I can melt ice but I can’t melt diamond.